doombubbles/ultimate-crosspathing/LATEST.md

 ## See the [BTD Mod Helper Install Guide](https://github.com/gurrenm3/BTD-Mod-Helper/wiki/Install-Guide) if this is your first time downloading
 <!--Mod Browser Message Start-->
-- Updated towers for v38 changes
+- Fixed for BTD6 v31